- As low as $340/Night

 - Condo

-Pelicans Lading 231 features comfortable furnishings, alluring light colors for the walls and floor and all of the modern amenities of home.
+Pelicans Lading 231 features comfortable furnishings, pretty light colors for the walls and floor and all of the modern amenities of home.
 This condo sleeps 6 people with 3 queen beds.
 Additional features include a washer/dryer, wet-bar area, 4 TV's.
 Limit of two parking spaces per unit

 Unit is limited to the number of persons allowed under listed occupancy.